annabarclay02/MCA-2023/week4.md

 # Week 4: Computational Analytics of Notated Music
 ## Task 1: music21
 ### Graphs
+Below are the three graphs that I generated usng music21.
+The first graph (left) is a histogram representing the pitch of the piece.
+The second graph (right) is a scatter graph representing pitch by length of quarter note.
+The third graph (bottom) is a piano roll.
 ![Graphs 1 and 2](data/graphs1_2.png)
 ![Graph 3](data/piano_roll.png)